irfanibrahim99/fineware/README.md

 # fineware-fashionshop-website
-This is my personal project, making e-commerce home page for fashion shop
+This is my personal project, making e-commerce home page for fashion shop.